EU Pre-settled status

 Under these EU rules, you generally need to reside in a country 5+ years before acquiring permanent residence.

 You can stay in the UK for a further 5 years from the date you get pre-settled status.
+This cannot be extended.

-You can then apply to change this to settled status once you have 5 years continuous residence.
+You can apply to change this to settled status once you have 5 years continuous residence.
 You must do this before your pre-settled status expires.

 Your rights with pre-settled status